• Skip to primary navigation

 Manneken Pis Statue

 Yes it’s a statue that pees!
 For some reason this is a main attraction, which I have no idea why.
-Only a five minute walk from the Grand Place,
+Only a five minute walk from the church

 St Michael and St Gudula Cathedral